Camera drone buying guide

 Aerial drone with gimbal-mounted 4K Hasselblad camera and remote control

-Aerial drone with gimbal-mounted 4K camera and remote control
+Aerial drone with gimbal-mounted 4K camera, 3 batteries, charging hub, and remote control

 DJI Mavic Pro Platinum Fly More Combo